 Dielectric coatings are used for the manufacture of customized optical components.
 Dielectric coatings are optimally suited for making mirrors with reflections greater than 99 %.

 The deposition of optical coatings is a complex process.
 Important parameters are the refractive index, the temperature of the substrate, the vacuum and the coating speed.
 The choice of materials is then based on the optical, mechanical and chemical properties.

-Take advantage of the dielectric coatings from Pleiger Laser Optics:
+Take the advantages of dielectric coatings from Pleiger Laseroptik:

 - High resistance to environmental influences